 We all should know by now what dangers a rainy day holds for drivers.
 Sadly, our Los Angeles-based car accident attorneys often find that Californians don’t seem to get it.
-Hence, when it comes to driving at a safe speed for the overall conditions on the roads, California drivers fail miserably.
+Hence, when it comes to driving safely for the overall conditions on the roads, California drivers fail miserably.

-And while it is always a great experience to enjoy rain at home when it comes to driving, you have to pay more attention.
+And while it is always a great experience to enjoy rain at home when driving, you have to pay more attention.
 So your driving requires a higher level of care.
 Contrast this with driving on regular, “epic,” sunny days.

-During inclement, rainy weather, we must realize as vehicle drivers that wet roads have reduced distance visibility.
+During inclement, rainy weather, we must realize that wet roads have reduced distance visibility as vehicle drivers.
 Also, distance stopping time due to friction variables gets increased a lot.
 Your tires are not holding on to the road with as secure a grip as they do on regular days.

 The wind, when combined with rain, has the potential to blow the car into another lane.
 And greats gusts can blow an obstruction into your vehicle’s path.
-Not seeing a hidden pothole obscured by debris or water, or some other infrastructure damage or obstruction concealed due to a lane submersion, is also another reason why slowing down is so important in these more flooded conditions.
+Not seeing a hidden pothole obscured by debris or water or some other infrastructure damage or obstruction concealed due to a lane submersion is another reason why slowing down is so important in these more flooded conditions.

 The statistics about rainy weather and traffic accidents are startling.
-Concerning the percentages of all the accidents that occur on the road, most take place on rainy days or days when the weather is not typical.
+Concerning the percentages of all the accidents on the road, most occur on rainy days or days when the weather is not typical.

 From 2002-2012, Booze Allen Hamilton gathered the available data on causes of accidents, including rain and slick surfaces yearly, as follows: